QGruchet/HuffmanCoding/README.md

 /**
  * Function : Copy.
- * Return : 'Sommet'*.
+ * Return : 'Sommet *'.
- * Description : Return a deep copy of this.
+ * Description : Return a deep copy of the current object.
  * */
 Sommet* Sommet::copy() {}

 /**
  * Function : Constructor by copy.
  * Return : 'Sommet'.
- * Parameter : other, the other tree for the copy.
+ * Parameter : other, the other node for the copy.
  * Description : Create an object 'Sommet' with an other.
  * */
 Sommet::Sommet(const Sommet& other) {}